trailofbits/algo/README.md

 WireGuard works great with Linux clients.
 See [this page](docs/client-linux-wireguard.md) for an example of how to configure WireGuard on Ubuntu.

-### Linux Network Manager Clients (e.g., Ubuntu, Debian, or Fedora Desktop)

-Network Manager does not support AES-GCM.
-In order to support Linux Desktop clients, choose the "compatible" cryptography during the deploy process and use at least Network Manager 1.4.1.
-See [Issue #263](https://github.com/trailofbits/algo/issues/263) for more information.

 ### Linux strongSwan IPsec Clients (e.g., OpenWRT, Ubuntu Server, etc.)

 Please see [this page](docs/client-linux-ipsec.md).